ESG Materiality Assessment | Takeda Pharmaceuticals

-We conducted a comprehensive materiality assessment in FY2019 to realign priorities after completing our acquisition of Shire.
-Through this we wanted to better understand which nonfinancial issues are strategically important to our company and stakeholders to guide our decision-making.
+We conducted a comprehensive ESG materiality assessment in FY2019 to realign priorities after completing our acquisition of Shire.
+Through this we wanted to better understand which nonfinancial issues are strategically important to our company and stakeholders to guide our decision-making on sustainability matters.

 Health care - Impact and accessibility of Takeda’s products for global health.